arduino/docs-content/content/micropython-course/course/08.examples/examples.md

         time.sleep(0.1)
 ```

 Move around your sensor to see the numbers in the REPL change.
 This is the acceleration data recorded.
-This data can be used to trigger specific things whenever a specific movements is initalized.
+This data can be used to trigger specific things whenever a specific movements is initialized.

 <video width="100%" loop autoplay>
 <source src="assets/Accelerometer.mp4" type="video/mp4" />